DashankaNadeeshanDeSilva/LLM_tutorials_and_knowledge/README.md

 ## Notes on MLOps and LLM topics

-This Repository is a learning excercise to make notes and discuss the important topics in MLOps and LLM (and NLP).
+This Repository containes notes and discuss the important topics in MLOps and LLMs (and NLP) that created as a learning excercise.
+Please feel free to make a use of it and point out if there any issues.

 ### Topics covered: